sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 #### 1.5:  Prepare the USB Drive

+> **Note:**
+>
+> - Ensure **the correct USB drive is selected** to avoid data loss.
+> - **Replace /dev/sdX** with the actual device name of your USB drive.

 - Insert the USB drive into the Developer's System and identify the USB disk:

    ```bash
    lsblk -o NAME,MAJ:MIN,RM,SIZE,RO,FSTYPE,MOUNTPOINT,MODEL
    ```

-   > **Note:** Ensure the correct USB drive is selected to avoid data loss.

 - Use the wipefs command to remove any existing filesystem signatures from the USB drive.
   This ensures a clean slate for formatting

    ```bash
    sudo wipefs --all --force /dev/sdX
    ```

-   > **Note:** Replace /dev/sdX with the actual device name of your USB drive.

 - Format the USB drive with a FAT32 filesystem using the mkfs.vfat command.